 Manager: Ken Knape

-Eastman serves a community rich in diversity.
-Eastman has an impressive array of Arabic and Spanish Language books.
-Computer instruction is available in English and Arabic.
+- Eastman serves a community rich in diversity.
+Eastman has an impressive array of Arabic and Spanish Language books, and computer instruction is available in English and Arabic.

 - The branch is located down the street from the Variety Village District and the Variety Theater, which opened in 1927 and is currently being restored.